Sv443-Network/SvCoreLib/docs.md

 > Seeds in SCL need to be of a certain format (a number or string containing only numbers that can't start with a `0`).
 > This function does exactly those checks to ensure the seed is valid.
 >
 > The `seed` parameter is where you should provide your seed.
 It can be a string or a number.
+> It also accepts octal and hexadecimal notation (like `0123` and `0x123`).
 > ```ts
 > scl.seededRNG.validateSeed(seed: number | string): boolean
 > ```